RE-SS3D/SS3D/Documents/C_SHARP.md

 This style guide is based on [this other C# style guide](https://github.com/raywenderlich/c-sharp-style-guide/blob/master/README.markdown) and expands upon it.

+You can use whatever file editor you want, but [Visual Studio](https://code.visualstudio.com/) is probably the most popular and recommended choice.
+It's free, has many features, and integrates well with Unity and Git.
+If you're a student, we recommend getting a copy of [ReSharper](https://www.jetbrains.com/resharper), which adds a lot of code hints and shortcuts that will significantly improve your code quality.

 Our overarching goals are **clarity**, **readability** and **simplicity**.
 Also, this guide is written to keep **Unity** in mind.

 ## Inspiration